omrfrkcpr/iweather/README(English).md

   **_Task-2 =_** Define state variables and functions to update state within the context provider.<br>
   **_Task-3 =_** Wrap relevant components with the context provider to access state and update it as needed.<br>

+9️⃣ **Get City Suggestions from an API:**

+- 🥇 As a user, I want city suggestions to be filtered as I type in the city input field.
+- 🥈 As a user, I want to see city suggestions in a dropdown format.

+  **_Task-1 =_** Write a function to display city suggestions as the user enters the city input.<br>
+  **_Task-2 =_** Use a free API ([AllCities_API_URL](https://countriesnow.space/api/v0.1/countries)) with Axios to fetch city suggestions and present them to the user in a dropdown format that you styled with TailwindCSS.

 ## Project Skeleton 🩻

 ```